MobilityData/gtfs-validator/docs/ACCEPTANCE_TESTS.md

     },
     {
       "third_notice_code": {
-        "affectedSourceCount": 3,
+        "affectedSourcesCount": 3,
         "affectedSources": [
           {
-            "source-id-1": "url to dataset 1"
+            "source-id-1": "url to latest version of dataset issue by source 1" },
-          },
           {
-            "source-id-3": "url to dataset 3"
+            "source-id-3": "url to latest version of dataset issue by source 3" },
-          },
           {
-            "source-id-5": "url to dataset 5"
+            "source-id-5": "url to latest version of dataset issue by source 5" }
-          }
         ],
         "countPerSource": [